 To ensure you're using correct form, not injuring yourself, and getting the most out of each exercise, I would recommend working with a coach until you're confident you can perform each lift effectively on your own.

 About the author

-Vegan since 2003, Karina Inkster is a fitness and nutrition coach, author of four books, and magazine writer.
+Vegan since 2003, Karina Inkster is a fitness and nutrition coach, author of five books, and magazine writer.
 She holds a Masters degree in Gerontology, specializing in health and aging.
 Karina hosts the No-Bullsh!t Vegan podcast, busting myths and providing evidence-based advice to kick butt with your health and fitness – on a vegan diet.
 Her award-winning online coaching programs help vegans worldwide live their healthiest, most plant-strong lives.

 Get not one--but two--vegan fitness and nutrition coaches!

 Only a few spots available!
 If you're ready to level-up your fitness and vegan nutrition, our award-winning coaching programs are for you.

 Coach K and Coach Zoe will build a customized workout routine around your busy life so you don’t have to reorganize your entire schedule.